 Erin Morgenstern is the author of The Night Circus.

 Erin Morgenstern is a writer and multimedia artist who lives in Massachusetts.
+She is the author of The Night Circus.
 Kelly Davidson

 Writing in a near-frenzy is wonderful and freeing but, for me, it does not result in a nice shiny novel.
 Instead what I have is a mess.
 There's a spinning-straw-into-gold analogy here, in which NaNoWriMo is about filling the room with straw.
 The spinning would be revising.
 Had I more time to compose this, I would work that analogy in better, but the I think clumsiness illustrates my point.

 I worked on my book for two years' worth of NaNoWriMos after that, and of that 100,000-word chaotic November-born draft, very little remains unchanged in the published novel.
 The NaNo draft was about exploring and making things up.
 I revised and revised, then looked for a literary agent.
 Then I revised more.

 And now I'm a best-selling author, a different sort of fairy tale that I still sometimes wonder when I'll wake up from.
 I feel very different than I did that first November in many ways, but I still write in the same basic fashion because it's a process that works for me.
 I draft quickly and then revise.
 A lot.
 And I'm almost at 400 words now, so I should start wrapping this up.

 This year, on Nov.
 30, out of solidarity, I decided to write as much as I could even though I wasn't officially participating.
 I managed 5,103 words.
 It's still rough, but you never know.
 Some of it might end up in my next novel.